 To isolate the effects of oxygen from other interacting factors that affect Fe and OC on a whole-ecosystem scale, we conducted six-week microcosm incubations using hypolimnetic sediment and water from FCR.
-Incubations were conducted in 177-mL glass jars (Figure S1), after extensive pilot testing revealed that these jars were highly effective at maintaining hypoxic conditions when sealed and oxic conditions when uncapped.
+Incubations were conducted in 177-mL glass jars with two-piece gasket-sealed lids (Verones brand; Figure S2), after extensive pilot testing revealed that these jars were highly effective at maintaining hypoxic conditions when sealed (DO concentrations < 0.5 mg/L in this experiment) and oxic conditions when uncapped.
 We started the experiment with 102 microcosms split evenly into oxic (uncapped) and hypoxic (capped) treatments.
 After two weeks (similar to the 2019 whole-ecosystem HOx manipulation), we switched the treatment of approximately half of the remaining microcosms, generating two additional oxygen regimes: hypoxic-to-oxic and oxic-to-hypoxic.
 Starting on week two, there were consequently a total of four oxygen regimes: hypoxic, oxic, hypoxic-to-oxic, and oxic-to-hypoxic.

-To set up the experiment, we collected sediment and water from the deepest site in FCR on 30 June 2021, when the hypolimnion was hypoxic.
-Water was collected from 9 m depth using a Van Dorn sampler, and sediment was collected from the same location using an Ekman sampler.
+To set up the experiment, we collected sediment and water from the deepest site in FCR on 30 June 2021, when the hypolimnetic DO concentrations were < 0.5 mg/L. Water was collected from 9 m depth using a Van Dorn sampler, and sediment was collected from the same location using an Ekman sampler.
 Samples were transported on ice back to the lab, then homogenized by stirring and shaking.
 We used a syringe to add the sediment slurry (20 mL) to each jar, then slowly added 150 mL of hypolimnetic water, making an effort to minimize sediment disturbance.
 We stored the microcosms in an unlit incubation chamber at 15 °C for the duration of the experiment, which corresponded to warm, end-of-summer conditions in the hypolimnion of FCR (Carey, Lewis, McClure, et al., 2022).